Altinn/altinn-studio-docs/content/api/apps/process/_index.nb.md

 All apps have a process definition that specifies start events, end events, tasks and the allowed flows (transitions) between these.
-A process is started by the application, which selects a start event to start and follows the sequence flow to the first task and creates a current task object to holde the process state.
+A process is started by the application, which selects a start event to start and follows the sequence flow to the first task and creates a current task object to hold the process state.

 ![Flowchart for process](mvp-process.png "Process")